alexgsalg/posterr-social-networkish/README.md

 ## If I had more time:

-- Create custom hooks to handle API calls to follow the DRY methodology.
+- Create custom hooks to handle API calls to follow the DRY and SOLID methodology.
 - Add more components to break even more the amount od lines from the pages.
 - Add more util functions.
 - Implement tests using Jest and/or Cypress.